How Much Will the 2025 Volkswagen Taos Cost in Fuel Based on Your Driving Habits?

 Conclusion

 The 2025 Volkswagen Taos offers competitive fuel economy in both FWD and 4MOTION configurations.
 Understanding your driving habits and annual mileage helps you calculate the true cost of ownership and choose the right drivetrain for your needs.
-Your driving pattern—whether city-focused or highway-heavy—can create annual fuel cost differences of nearly $400, making it just as important as drivetrain selection.
+Whether city-focused or highway-heavy, your driving pattern can create annual fuel cost differences of nearly $400, making it just as important as drivetrain selection.

 2025 volkswagen Taos